Posted August 12, 2014

 The point is that Christian faith is not about doing the impossible, like walking on water or moving mountains.
 Such faith can exist even in the absence of real faith.
 ‘Even if I have all faith, such as to move mountains, but have not love (St Paul means the love that is born of real faith), I am nothing.’
 Christian faith is that attitude of mind and heart which, in spite of the troubles and fears, the regrets and the discouragement, that threaten to engulf you, enables you to stand outside your own perspectives and fix your gaze on God alone.
 Real faith is letting go of self in order to find all your security in God.

-One often meets Christians who are buffeted by the winds, who feel discouraged, who can see no light at the end of the tunnel, perhaps perplexed by their own life situation, never experiencing the peace which others seem to enjoy; perhaps always battling with sin and temptation and never getting the better of it; up against daily hardships and struggling to cope.
+One often meets Christians who are buffeted by the winds, who feel discouraged, who can see no light at the end of the tunnel, perhaps perplexed by their own life situation, never experiencing the peace that others seem to enjoy; perhaps always battling with sin and temptation and never getting the better of it; up against daily hardships and struggling to cope.
 My heart goes out to such a person.
 On the other hand, isn’t that precisely the situation where faith can begin? – where all the familiar props have fallen away and self-reliance is no longer an option? – Where you have nothing to show for your efforts; never could you say to others, nor even to yourself, ‘Did you see me?
 Did you see me walking on water?’
 Where you have nothing to hold out to God but empty hands.

 Be of good heart.
 Those empty hands, held out to God with trust and humility, with heartfelt regret for your mistakes but complete reliance on your saviour, are just what God is looking for.
 When he sees that, he sees faith, and that is the beginning of your salvation.